htemiz/Towards-Classification-of-Miniature-Images/README.md

 The partial code of the CNN model structure is given below.
 This code is only a part of the class `My_Model`, which is defined in `abstract_model.py.
 Code for evaluation metrics is in `metrics.py` file.
 Entire work is done with the class.

+Some codes refer to members and methods in the class `My_Model`.

 ```python